lisiqi/advanced-python-coding/README.md

 poetry install
 ```

+Besides the design patterns covered in the repository, there is a more comprehensive list of design patterns [here](https://refactoring.guru/design-patterns).
+A quick overview of different design patterns are summarized [here](design_patterns.md).

 ## Decorators
 A decorator in Python is a design pattern that allows you to modify the behavior of a function or method without changing its actual code.
 Decorators are typically used to add functionality to existing functions in a clean and readable way.